knoxa/knoxa.github.io/README.md

 ## Argumentation

-I'm applying [argumentation theory](https://dstl.github.io/eleatics/doc/argumentation/) to the 'reasoning' part of KRR.
-This is the topic of my my [linked-text](https://github.com/knoxa/argumentation) repository.
-I also make good use of the [Dstl eleatics](https://github.com/dstl/eleatics) repository.
+I'm applying [argumentation theory](https://dstl.github.io/eleatics/doc/argumentation/) to the *reasoning* part of KRR.
+This is the topic of my my [argumentation](https://github.com/knoxa/argumentation) repository.
+I also make good use of [Dstl eleatics](https://github.com/dstl/eleatics).

 ## Linked Text